-15.5 Verification Of Social Security Numbers
+16.5 Verification Of Social Security Numbers

 New family members and children must have social security documentation prior to being added to a lease.
 Prior to being added to the lease to any Section 8 Rental Assistance Program, all members must have verification of their Social Security number.
 If a member indicates that they have a Social Security number, but cannot readily verify it, the member must provide a letter from the Social Security Administration or other federal or state government agency.
 All children must have a Social Security card or Social Security letter prior to being added to the lease.
 If a child under the age of six (6) years of age was added to the assistance applicant household within the six (6) month period prior to the household's date of voucher issuance, the assistance applicant may become a participant, so long as the documentation required is presented to KCDC within 90 days from date of admission into the program which means by the effective date of the Housing Assistance Payment Contract.
 KCDC will grant an additional 90 day period if it is determined the assistance applicant's failure to comply was due to circumstances beyond their control.
-Failure to provide the social security card within the allotted time, the admission will be denied.
+Failure to provide the social security card within these timeframes may result in withdrawal of application or termination of assistance .
+If the documentation is not provided within the allotted time, the admission will be denied.
 Verification of the Social Security number will be obtained only once.
 The verification of the Social Security number must be the original Social Security card.
 If the name on the Social Security card and the picture ID do not match, KCDC will use the Social Security card name and require proof of the change of name.
 The proof will be derived from marriage license or other court documentation.

-15.6 Timing Of Verification
+16.6 Timing Of Verification